Coverage Policy Manual

 Motor function after stroke, injury, or lower-limb surgery

-A Cochrane review that assessed electromyographic (EMG) biofeedback for the recovery of motor function after stroke was published in 2007 (Woodford, 2007).
+A Cochrane review assessed electromyographic (EMG) biofeedback for the recovery of motor function after stroke was published in 2007 (Woodford, 2007).
 It included 13 randomized or quasi-randomized studies with a total of 269 patients.
 All of the trials compared EMG biofeedback plus standard physiotherapy to standard physiotherapy; in addition to standard physiotherapy, several studies also included a sham biofeedback group.
 The studies tended to be small and poorly designed.
 The authors did not find support for EMG biofeedback to improve motor power, functional recovery, or gait quality when compared to physiotherapy alone.

 A systematic review by Zijlstra and colleagues, published in 2010, searched for studies evaluating biofeedback-based training to improve mobility and balance in adults older than 60 years of age (Zijlstra, 2010).
 Although the review was not limited to studies on motor function after stroke, more than half of the studies included older adults post-stroke.
 For inclusion in this review, studies needed to include a control group of patients who did not receive biofeedback and to assess at least 1 objective outcome measure.
 A total of 97 potentially relevant articles were identified, and 21 (22%) studies, including 17 RCTs, met the selection criteria.
 Twelve of the 21 (57%) studies included individuals post-stroke, 3 included older adults who had lower-limb surgery, and 6 included frail older adults without a specific medical condition.
 Individual studies were small; sample sizes ranged from 5 to 30 patients.
 The added benefit of using biofeedback could be evaluated in 13 of 21 (62%) studies.
 Nine of the 13 studies found a significantly greater benefit with interventions that used biofeedback compared to control interventions.
 However, the outcomes assessed were generally not clinical outcomes but were laboratory-based measures related to executing a task, e.g., moving from sitting to standing in a laboratory setting and platform-based measures of postural sway.
 The applicability of improvements in these types of measures to clinical outcomes such as the ability to perform activities of daily living or the rate of falls, is unknown.
 Only 1 study cited in this review reported an improvement in fall rates, and this trial could not isolate the effect of biofeedback from other components of treatment.
 In addition, only 3 studies reported long-term outcomes, and none of these reported a significant effect of biofeedback.
 Conclusions about the efficacy of biofeedback for improving mobility and balance in older adults cannot be drawn from these data due to the lack of evidence on clinical outcomes.
 Other methodologic limitations include limited data on the durability of effects and the inability to isolate the effect of biofeedback in many studies.